isiahmeadows/mithril.js/design/core/hyperscript.md

 1. For each root being redrawn, update the root's subtree with the given updated trees.
 If a child has an updated tree after sending new attributes, that subtree is updated, too.
 	1. Each update is attached to a fragment and added to the DOM immediately after this step.
-	1. `duringCommit` callbacks are called during this step.
+	1. `beforeCommit` callbacks are called during this step.
 1. Invoke all scheduled `afterCommit` callbacks in order of appearance.
 1. Close all removed streams in order of appearance.